General Information for Presenters

 Speaker Disclosures at the Start of Your Presentation

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
 Poster presenters should include a similar written statement within their visual presentation.
-View the additional information and examples and a brief webinar about speaker disclosures to help guide you with disclosure statements for your presentation.
+View the additional information and examples about speaker disclosures to help guide you with disclosure statements for your presentation.

-Every year, we experience challenges with attendees seeking detailed information from presenters before, during and after the Convention.
-To better meet the educational needs of attendees, this year we are asking that presenters upload 3 pages of advance material by October 8, to include a functional outline of the presentation and a list of references or links related to the final presentation.
+Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during and after the Convention.
+To better meet the educational needs of attendees, we are asking that presenters upload 3 pages of advance material by October 18, to include a functional outline of the presentation and a list of references or links related to the final presentation.
 Presenters will NOT upload their final presentation through this mechanism—only advance notes which attendees may download or print to have accessible during the presentation.

 As a presenter of a session offered for ASHA CEUs, you may claim credit for your own session, earning the same amount of credit as participants.
 Read more about earning continuing education credit at the ASHA Convention.